Lombards

-Following Alboin's victory over the Gepids, he led his people into North Eastern Italy, which had become severely depopulated and devastated after the long Gothic War (535–554) between the Byzantine Empire and the Ostrogothic Kingdom.
+Following Alboin's victory over the Gepids, he led his people into northeastern Italy, which had become severely depopulated and devastated by the long Gothic War (535–554) between the Byzantine Empire and the Ostrogothic Kingdom.
 The Lombards were joined by numerous Saxons, Heruls, Gepids, Bulgars, Thuringians and Ostrogoths, and their invasion of Italy was almost unopposed.
-By late 569, they had conquered all of northern Italy and the principal cities north of the Po River except Pavia, which fell in 572.
+By late 569 AD, they had conquered all of northern Italy and the principal cities north of the Po River except Pavia, which fell in 572 AD.
 At the same time, they occupied areas in central and southern Italy.
-They established a Lombard Kingdom in the north and central Italy later named Regnum Italicum ("Kingdom of Italy"), which reached its zenith under the eighth-century ruler Liutprand.
-In 774, the kingdom was conquered by the Frankish king Charlemagne and integrated into the Frankish Empire.
-However, Lombard nobles continued to rule southern parts of the Italian peninsula well into the 11th century, when they were conquered by the Normans and added to the County of Sicily.
-In this period, the southern part of Italy still under Lombard domination was known to foreigners by the name Langbarðaland (Land of the Lombards), as inscribed in the Norse runestones.
-Their legacy is also apparent in the name of the region of Lombardy in northern Italy.
+They established a Lombard Kingdom in north and central Italy, which reached its zenith under the 8th century ruler Liutprand.
+In 774 AD, the kingdom was conquered by the Frankish king Charlemagne and integrated into the Frankish Empire.
+Lombard nobles, however, continued to rule the southern parts of the Italian peninsula well into the 11th century, when they were conquered by the Normans and added to the County of Sicily.
+During this period, the southern part of Italy still under Lombard control was known to the Norse as Langbarðaland or 'land of the Lombards', as inscribed in Norse runestones.
+Their legacy is apparent in Lombardy, northern Italy, the region deriving its name from them.

 Name

-According to their traditions, the Lombards initially called themselves the Winnili.
-After a reported major victory against the Vandals in the first century, they changed their name to Lombards.
-The name Winnili is generally translated as 'the wolves', related to the Proto-Germanic root *wulfaz 'wolf'.
-The name Lombard was reportedly derived from the distinctively long beards of the Lombards.
-It is probably a compound of the Proto-Germanic elements *langaz (long) and *bardaz (beard).
+The classical Latin and Greek forms of the name (Langobardi and Λαγκόβαρδοι) were first recorded by Strabo and Velleius Paterculus.

+The standard explanation derives the name from lang- "long" and bard- "beard," meaning "the Long-beards".
+Isidore of Seville stated in the 7th century that it was commonly said that the Langobards got their name because they never cut their beards.
+The origin stories in the Origo and the History of Paul the Deacon connect this name to a special trick played by the ancestors of the Langobards.
+The Chronicon Gothanum, on the other hand, skips this episode and says the name of the Langobards simply arose "by the voice of the common people" (ad vulgorum vocem), because of their long and uncut beards.
+Scholars generally accept this "long-beard" interpretation as linguistically and semantically sound.
+Other explanations — such as deriving -bard- from a weapon (barta "axe"), or as a synonym for "fighters" parallel to the alternate ethnonym Winnili ("the fighters") — are less convincing.
+It is possible that Winnili was the name the tribe used internally, while Langobardi began as a name used by outsiders.

+Later sources sometimes also used a rare shortened form Bardi.
+Place-names like Bardengau and Bardowick in northern Germany, near the first known homeland of the Langobardi, possibly preserve this same element.
+On the other hand, scholars have also noted that this type of Bard placename is common throughout northern Germany, and apparently associated with wet or muddy areas.